International Day of Women and Girls in Science

 In the United Kingdom, the International Day of Women and Girls in Science is honoured through various initiatives and programmes to encourage participation and emphasize the achievements of women in the field of science.
 Educational and governmental institutions, along with NGOs and public bodies, organize panel discussions, workshops, and mentorship programmes that expose the younger generation of women to STEM subjects.
 These events serve to inspire and guide them towards considering the scientific field as a prospective career.
 It is observed annually on the 11th of February, as designated by the United Nations, providing a space to promote, celebrate, and reflect upon the vital role women and girls play in scientific and technological development.

-Facts about Women and Girls in Science
+Top 8 Facts for 2026 International Day of Women and Girls in Science in the UK

 Top things to do in the UK for this observance